-Plumbing codes, like all building codes, are rules that provide for safe and civilized living.
+Plumbing and mechanical codes, like all building codes, are rules that provide for safe and civilized living.
 Building officials want their codes to make a positive difference in their constituents’ lives.

-Plumbing systems keep us safe and strong Uniform Plumbing Codes keep plumbing systems safe.
+Plumbing systems keep us safe.
+Good plumbing codes keep plumbing systems safe.